Full CV Abbreviated CV Annual Report Current Publications (.pdf)

 University of Connecticut-Storrs

-I have offered mini-courses in Scientific Ethics and Communication and Ecosystems and Biogeochemistry at the University of Connecticut-Storrs during 2005-2010.
+I offered mini-courses in Scientific Ethics and Communication and Ecosystems and Biogeochemistry at the University of Connecticut-Storrs during 2005-2010.
 During the fall semester of 2011, I returned to the University of Connecticut-Storrs as a Distinguished Visiting Research Professor in the Department of Ecology and Evolutionary Biology to give a seminar course with colleagues on 'Nature, Science and Society'.
-As of 1 July 2012, I became the Special Advisor to the President on Environmental Affairs and Distinguished Research Professor for a 3-year term.
+As of 1 July 2012, I became the Special Advisor to the UCONN President on Environmental Affairs and Distinguished Research Professor.
+I am in residence at UCONN-Storrs during the Fall semesters.

 University of Uppsala, Sweden

-I am a Visiting Professor at Uppsala University in the Department of Limnology during February-April 2011; September-November 2012; and March-May 2013.
-This time is spent in writing, interacting with students, postdocs and faculty at the University and at the nearby Swedish University of Agricultural Sciences (SLU), teaching a seminar on eutrophication, scientific ethics, communications and lecturing.
+I was a Visiting Professor at Uppsala University in the Department of Limnology during February-April 2011; September-November 2012; and March-May 2013.
+This time was spent in writing, interacting with students, postdocs and faculty at the University and at the nearby Swedish University of Agricultural Sciences (SLU), teaching a seminar on eutrophication, scientific ethics, and communications and lecturing.